inoto/nepte/README.md

 - Config system to work with Type Object pattern
 - ObjectPool
 - Basic card system
-- Profiling to use the game on legacy mobile devices
+- Profiling to use the game on legacy mobile devices (Android for now)

 Attention!
 The game could be similar to Mushroom Wars.